prototypsthlm/contentful-migrator-programme/README.md

 Now anything you modify in the locally cloned package will be instantly available in the test project to test.

+## Testing

+We use `Jest` for testing.
+Before the tests are run setup in `jest.setupFiles.js` and `jestSetupFilesAfterEnv.js` are being performed.

+`jest.setupFiles.js` overrides the .env file with the .env.test file.
+It also creates a utility mock of `console.log` to capture all console output but without any encoding characters from picocolor.

+`jestSetupFilesAfterEnv.js` creates a test migration directory before the test suite is executed.
+The directory is removed after the test suite is executed.

+Before running the tests you need to create a `.env.test` file in the root of the project.
+Create a copy from `.env.test.template`

+Since the codebase is integrated with the `contenful-management` package we use a mock their api by using `mock service worker`.
+The mocks can be found in `mocks/contentful`.
+The `handlers` directory contains response handlers corresponding for each command in `cmd.js`

 ## Roadmap
 - [x]  Track migrated migrations with a migration type
 - [x]  Generate migration command.